Puwhaiau, Gurnard, Red Gurnard

 The risk assessment framework is used to assess the relative environmental risks of Australian and New Zealand wild-caught fisheries on fish stocks and the aquatic environment.

 Assessments are undertaken for each species according to multiple ‘units of assessment’ (UoAs).
 The UoA is a combination of target species/stock and the gear type used by the fishery.
 Each UoA is assessed against three components for target species, bycatch and ecosystems, and management systems.
 Each component has a number of performance indicators, which have associated criteria, scoring issues, and scoring guideposts.
 For each UoA, each performance indicator is assigned a risk score according to how well the fishery performs against the scoring guideposts.
-The summary of risk scores by UoA is presented in the table below.

 Risk Assessment Summary